-- 1. The University shall fill vacant continuing positions in the ELC/ITP/ITA program with part-time continuing, laid off and/or temporary employees, prior to hiring new employees. - 2.
+- 1. The University shall fill vacant continuing positions in the ELC/ITP/ITA program with part-time continuing, laid off and/or temporary employees, prior to hiring new employees.
+Vacant positions will be posted and filled pursuant to relevant provisions of Article 18 Postings. - 2.
 Consideration for continuing positions in the ELC/ITP/ITA program shall be based equally on ability, qualifications and seniority. - 3.
 The University shall fill vacant continuing positions in the ELC/ITP/ITA program with applicants, giving primary consideration to the ability and qualifications of those applicants.
 If after such consideration two or more applicants for a position are considered to have equal ability and qualifications, the one with the most seniority shall receive the position. - 4.
-In the assignment of the instructional contact hours for a particular term, the University will ensure, as far as possible, that the maximum number of hours available and requested by each employee is assigned on the basis of seniority.
-The process of determining seniority based instructor assignments to courses may be varied by mutual agreement between the University and the Union.
+In the assignment of the instructional contact hours to continuing instructors for a particular September to August year, the University will ensure, as far as possible and consistent with E.4 and E.5, that the maximum number of hours available and requested by each employee is assigned on the basis of seniority.
+The process of determining seniority-based instructor assignments to the forecasted hours available will be completed by the end of the previous May for the year beginning September and ending in August. - 5.
+Seniority-based continuing instructor assignments to courses within each September to August year will be consistent with hours assigned the previous May and will be completed before assignment of temporary instructors each term and as soon as reasonably possible after students are tested and placed.
+This may be varied by mutual agreement between the University and the Union. - 6.
+The subsequent assignment of newly available hours in a particular term will, notwithstanding overall seniority, be assigned first to continuing instructors as requested to increase their workload beyond that assigned the previous May, then to temporary instructors, on the basis of seniority.